corkami/pocs/readme.txt

  **. dllnullep.dll            DLL with a null entrypoint - that is *NOT* called
       dllnullep-ld.exe         static loader
       dllnullep-dynld.exe      dynamic loader

+ **. dllfakess.dll            a DLL with a fake subsystem
+      dllfakess-ld.exe         static loader
+      dllfakess-dynld.exe      dynamic loader

+ **. dllmaxvals.dll           a DLL with maximum values
+      dllmaxvals-ld.exe        static loader
+      dllmaxvals-dynld.exe     dynamic loader

+ **. dllcfgdup.dll            a DLL using Guard ControlFlow, but with duplicate entry
+      dllcfgdup-dynld.exe      dynamic loader

+ **. cfgbogus.exe             a PE with a bogus ControlFlow Guard table (Subsystem version too old)

 Subsystems
  *.. gui.exe                  a simple GUI PE